Senate control may come down to Nevada as count nears end

 LAS VEGAS (AP) — Control of the U.S. Senate may come down to Nevada, where a slow ballot count entered its final act Saturday in the nail-biter contest between Democratic Sen. Catherine Cortez Masto and Republican challenger Adam Laxalt.

 Saturday is the last day that mail ballots can arrive and be counted under the state’s new voting law.
-Election officials were hustling to get through a backlog of tens of thousands of ballots to determine the race’s winner.
+Election officials were hustling to get through a backlog of tens of thousands of ballots to determine the race’s winner, with the state’s largest county saying it hoped to be effectively done by the evening.

 The Nevada race took on added importance after Democratic Sen. Mark Kelly was declared the winner of his reelection campaign in Arizona on Friday night, giving his party 49 seats in the chamber.
 Republicans also have 49.